atsui888/Practical-Language-Processing/README.md

 -	Optional: The Dashboard supports a text and speech conversational user interface

 And measured using these Performance Metrics
--	Customer Sentiment
-  -	Overall
+-	Customer Sentiment: Overall and combination ["Product", "Service", "Channel"]
-  - By Product and Service
-  - By Channel
 -	Was Intent Achieved
 -	Number of Turns taken to achieve intent